yohannmarguier/IMAS-Fortran/doc/api_ids.rst

     :param character(len=1) buffer [dimension(:), allocatable]: data representing a serialized IDS.
     :param ids_in: IDS to store the deserialized data in.
     :example: See :f:func:`ids_serialize`.

+.. f:subroutine:: ids_validate(ids_in, status, err_msg)

+    Validate the coordinate consistency of the data of the ids.

+    If an exception is raised (inconsistency of one coordinate) status is returned -1.
+    The char array 'err_msg' store the explanation as an error message.
+    If the data are consistent err_msg is left empty and status = 0.

+    :param ids_in: IDS to validate.
+    :param integer status: final status of the validation :param character(len=:) err_msg [dimension(:), allocatable]: Error message if a validation exception is raised.

+    :example: .. literalinclude:: code_samples/ids_validate